tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Recall students to the concept of environment variables by asking the following question:

 * Imagine you signed up for 10 APIs, and each API gave you a key.
-It'd be challenging to commit each key to memory, so you need to find some way to save the keys.
+It would be hard to memorize each key, so you'd need to find some way to save the keys.
 What are some possible approaches?

-  **Answer:** One approach would include tracking the keys in an Excel document.
-The document could be password protected to preserve confidentiality.
+  **Answer:** One approach could include tracking the keys in an Excel document.
+The document could be password protected, to preserve confidentiality.

   **Answer:** Environment variables could be created, and the keys could be stored in the variables.

 Open the solved version of the Jupyter notebook.
 Next, run the code on every cell and highlight the following:

-* Environment variables are variables just like Python variables; however, instead of being created in a Python application, they're created on a user's computer.
+* Environment variables are variables just like Python variables are; however, instead of being created in a Python application, they're created on a user's computer.

 * Environment variables are operating-system-level variables that are accessible by all programs and applications with access to that environment.